wild-flame/simple/README.md

 # simple

-`simple` is a theme designed for blogger using static site generator like jekyll, Hexo etc.
+simple is a theme designed for blogger using static site generator like jekyll, Hexo etc.

-Especially for those who writes in both Chinese and English.
-The font-type setting looks really good when writers use Chinese mixed with English.

-Supposedly, this could work with Japanese as well but never had a chance to try.

 ## Story behind this theme